-Payday loans and credit cards: Which one is better, and more importantly, which one is worse.
+Payday loans and credit card cash advances: Which one is better, and more importantly, which one is worse.

 If you find yourself in a situation where you need quick cash, you might find that you have a couple of options to choose from.

-If you have a credit card you can simply withdraw cash from an ATM, or you can apply for a payday loan and have the money transferred to your account on the same day, or sometimes within the hour.
-Cash advances and payday loans can be useful when you need access to cash fast.
-Both of these services are quick to provide money on the spot for any purpose, whether it is an emergency or not.
+If you have a credit card you can simply withdraw cash from an ATM.
+You also have the choice of applying for a payday loan to have the money transferred to your account on the same day, or sometimes within the hour.
+Find out which one is better for your needs in this guide.

 Sunshine Short Term Offer